City-of-Helsinki/drupal-helfi-platform-config/modules/helfi_calculator/README.md

 3. Add the calculator to the `calculators` array in `helfi_calculator.settings.yml`
 4. Add translation for the calculator title in `fi/helfi_caclulator.settings.yml`
 5. Add update hook to add the new calculator, use helper function `helfi_calculator_add_new_calculator`
-6. Register the calculator in Drupal configuration by adding calculator settings to to the configuration via `/admin/tools/calculator-settings` configuration form.
+6. Register the calculator in Drupal configuration by adding calculator settings to the configuration via `/admin/tools/calculator-settings` configuration form.
 An example of the JSON can be found in example-calc.html, helsinki-benefit-test.html or in the calculators own js file.

 ## Known Issues